Paing67/Global-Wild-Swimming-and-Camping-Website/README.md

 # Global-Wild-Swimming-and-Camping-Website

-This website my second year assignment Dynamic Website with admin panel which involves CRUD operation.
+This website is my second year assignment Dynamic Website with admin panel which involves CRUD operation.

 It is developed using HTML, CSS, JavaScript, Bootstrap, PHP and MYSQL.